 We also understand that you will have lots of unanswered questions.
 Who will pay the bills and the additional costs of rehabilitation?
 Who will help at home if you are unable to take care of yourself?
 What if you can’t work and earn an income to pay your mortgage?
 What if you have to borrow money from your line of credit or credit cards to buy groceries?
 Who will take care of your loved ones?

-Matt Lalande has obtained favorable results for hundreds of car injury victims and their families in Hamilton and throughout Ontario, including victims who have suffered major orthopedic injuries and broken bones, rotator cuff injuries, spinal injuries, chronic pain injuries, traumatic brain injuries, and injuries that cause full or partial paralysis.
-Since 2003, Matt Lalande has represented hundreds of victims and recovered millions of dollars for those injured in various types of car accidents, including the following types:
+Matt Lalande has obtained favorable results for hundreds of car injury victims and their families in Hamilton and throughout Southern Ontario, including victims who have suffered major orthopedic injuries and broken bones, spinal injuries, chronic pain injuries, traumatic brain injuries, and injuries that cause full or partial paralysis.
+Since 2003, Matt Lalande has represented hundreds of victims and recovered millions of dollars for those injured in various types of car accidents.

 If you have been involved in a serious car accident in Ontario, you have only one chance to seek compensation for your injuries.
 Having the right Hamilton personal injury lawyer on your side can mean the difference between winning and losing your case.
 It can also ensure that you receive the compensation you deserve.